material-motion/material-motion/specifications/runtime/runtime.md

 **Event: target activity state did change**: Any time a specific target changes its idle/active state it should fire an observable event.

-This is a more focused event than the "Runtime activity state did change".
+This is a more focused event than the "scheduler activity state did change".

 This event enables reactionary Plans, i.e. registering new Plans once a Target has entered an idle state.